 “For every day you are in a different timezone, your suprachiasmatic nucleus can only readjust by about one hour.” ― Matthew Walker

 Sleep links directly to happiness and mental wellbeing.
 A study on final year university students found there is a strong association between sleep quality and psychological well-being.
 The researchers discovered that each 10% increase in poor sleep quality resulted in a 26% rise in mental health problems.

 On the flip side, having a full night’s sleep on a regular basis has been linked to a slew of health benefits.
 Good sleep habits can boost our happiness, mental resilience, and physical health while also lowering our overall stress levels.

 Generally speaking, circadian rhythms are natural processes that respond to light levels, affecting most forms of life on Earth.
 In the natural world, circadian rhythms can be seen when birds “fly South” for the winter, and among animals that hibernate, including bears.

-For humans, the 24-hour circadian rhythm cycle, depending on the amount of light present at any given time, controls various bodily functions and processes, from eating habits to body temperature, metabolism, and sleep patterns.
+For humans, the 24-hour circadian rhythm cycle depends on the amount of light present at any given time.
+It controls various bodily functions and processes, from eating habits to body temperature, metabolism, and sleep patterns.